 – Custom combinations of these two hormones and other additional factors for a combination therapy.

-– Our pharmacy can also work with medical physicians and their patients to develop and compound a personalised formulation that caters for the specific needs of a patient for a combination therapy.
+– Our pharmacy can also work with medical physicians and their patients to develop and compound a personalized formulation that caters for the specific needs of a patient for a combination therapy.

 Although these brands are effective, they may include additional substances and ingredients like dyes, stabilisers, binders, and fillers that have the potential to affect some properties of this drug or cause concerns for the patients with numerous allergic and hypersensitive reactions.
 That is the main reason why our pharmacy formulates a gelatin capsule which contains only the desiccated thyroid and a natural cellulose filler.

 Even though the compounding process of this drug can be very complicated and meticulous, our expert specialists carefully use all-natural powders to manufacture the thyroid USP.
 We develop specifically customized doses that are not available commercially.
 If you are already on a thyroid USP treatment with a unique dose, we will work and ensure that you don’t have to split your Thyroid USP tablets.
 In addition to that, if you have any concerns over the allergies or the side effects that can result from this drug, we can compound your doses according to the strengths that you require without including any of the foreign substances that can lead to the negative effects.

 As long as we get your prescription, we will compound the thyroid USP in doses that will satisfy all your medical needs and emit all factors that any patient cannot tolerate.